al0cam/AutoMover/README.md

 2. **Add rule button**: This button will add a rule to the list of rules.
 3. **Delete rule button**: This button will delete the selected rule from the list of rules.
 4. **Duplicate rule button**: This button will duplicate the selected rule from the list of rules.

+### Command palette
+From patch 1.0.4 onwards, you can access the plugin from the command palette.
+With the available commands being:
+- **AutoMover: Move files**: This command will run the mover manually for all the files in the obsidian vault.

+### Sidebar (Ribbon)
+From patch 1.0.4 onwards, you can access the plugin from the sidebar (ribbon).
+In case you need something faster than the command palette, now you have the the option to use the button in the sidebar.
+This is what it looks like:

 ## Usage of moving rules